Here are the top trends in the mobile UX industry. Without further ado, hereâ€™s our count-down to #1.

 #4 The Big Thing in your Pocket: Designing for Larger Screens

-As larger screens become the norm in 2015, novel UI solutions to the challenges of one-handed ergonomics (such as the Floating Action Button in Google Material Design and Reachability in iPhone) will become the norm rather than exception.
+As larger screens become the norm, novel UI solutions to the challenges of one-handed ergonomics (such as the Floating Action Button in Google Material Design and Reachability in iPhone) will become the norm rather than the exception.

 #3 Mobile that Moves: In-Car Mobile Experience

-2015 will be the year when in-car experiences will come full circle, with unprecedented customization, entertainment, as well as the navigation and communication services, new pointer devices and hands-free operation.
+This will be the decade when in-car experiences will come full circle, with unprecedented customization, entertainment, as well as the navigation and communication services, new pointer devices and hands-free operation.

 #2 Think UX Hasn’t Changed Much?
 Think Again.

 More and more of our Fortune 500 clients are adopting Lean, rapid prototyping mobile design approaches centered on potential customers.
-The companies that will emerge as mobile leaders in 2015 are now reaping the rewards of decreased costs of exploring multiple potential solutions, while driving unprecedented pace of innovation and enjoying the confidence in mobile development investment that comes with going Lean.
+The companies that will emerge as mobile leaders in this decade are now reaping the rewards of decreased costs of exploring multiple potential solutions while driving the unprecedented pace of innovation and enjoying the confidence in mobile development investment that comes with going Lean.

-I see Lean mobile design as such a major trend in 2015 – 2018, I invested 6 months to write a complete book about the Lean Agile mobile design process.
-I call it The $1 Prototype: A Modern Approach to Mobile UX Design and Rapid Innovation for Material Design, iOS8, and RWD, and it is now available on Amazon.com where it got 7 reviews, most of them 5 stars.
+I see Lean mobile design as such a major trend in this decade, I invested 6 months to write a complete book about the Lean UX Agile mobile design process.
+I call it The $1 Prototype: A Modern Approach to Mobile UX Design and Rapid Innovation for Material Design, iOS8, and RWD, and it is now available on Amazon.com where it got 16 reviews, most of them 5 stars.

 #1 The Happy Path: Google Material Design

-While this concludes our run-down of the key trends in 2015, you can read more about Android L Material Design in my article: Visual Guide to Android L Material Design: 7 Insights Every Serious Designer Needs to Know.
+While this concludes our run-down of the key trends in mobile UX, you can read more about Android L Material Design in my article: Visual Guide to Android L Material Design: 7 Insights Every Serious Designer Needs to Know.

 P.S.
 Like what you are reading?
 Go VIP.